 The beef used in this dish is a chuck roll, and it shows.
-The beef isn’t tough, but it isn’t necessarily tender.
-It’s fine for a chuck roll, but it’s not ribeye or tenderloin.
+It isn’t tough, but it isn’t necessarily tender.
+Chuck Roll is fine for a bulgogi, but it’s nowhere near ribeye or tenderloin.

-Ribeye at Costco costs $10 a pound, so there would need to be a massive price increase and a ribeye bulgogi at $13 or $14/pound is just too much.
+Ribeye at Costco costs $10 a pound, so there would need to be a massive price increase, and ribeye bulgogi at $13 or $14/pound is just too much.

 Too Sweet or Just Right?

 The bulgogi sauce tasted ok.
-A lot of people have complained about the sauce being too sweet, but that is never something that I have noticed.
+Many people have complained about the sauce being too sweet, but that is never something I have noticed.

 I instead eat this bulgogi in a bowl of rice.
-Maybe the rice is neutralizing some of the sweetness.
+The rice may be neutralizing some of the sweetness.

 I have thought a few times that the beef was a little salty.
 But again, with rice, it is tolerable.